-Sergio Penha is an historic figure in jiu jitsu’s panorama.
-A BJJ coral belt (7 grau) and a Judo black belt under Osvaldo Alves, he rose from purple belt to black belt without stopping at brown and proved his master right by giving the “almighty” Rickson Gracie the toughest test in his jiu jitsu career.
-One of the main figures of Jiu Jitsu in the 1980’s today he is also a successful grappling coach having awarded former UFC heavyweight champion Frank Mir his black belt amongst many other high level grapplers.
+Sergio Penha is an historic figure in jiu jitsu’s landscape.
+A BJJ coral belt (7 grau) and a Judo black belt under Osvaldo Alves, he rose from purple belt to black belt without stopping at brown and proved his master right by giving the ‘almighty’ Rickson Gracie the toughest test in his jiu jitsu career.
+Regarded as a Jiu Jitsu prodigy during the 1980’s, Penha is also recognized as one of the main developers of the closed guard position.
+He later became a successful grappling coach having awarded former UFC heavyweight champion Frank Mir his black belt among many other high level grapplers.

 Sergio Penha Jiu Jitsu

 Full Name: Sergio Luiz da Penha

 - 3x Rio de Janeiro State Champion (Campeonato Carioca) 1978, 1979, 1983